Farama-Foundation/MicroRTS/README.md

 Santiago Ontañón (2013) The Combinatorial Multi-Armed Bandit Problem and its Application to Real-Time Strategy Games, In AIIDE 2013. pp. 58 - 64.

-## Contributions:

-The LSI AI was contributed by Alexander Shleyfman, Antonin Komenda and Carmel Domshlak (the theory behind the AI is described in this [paper](https://www.researchgate.net/publication/282075129_On_Combinatorial_Actions_and_CMABs_with_Linear_Side_Information).

 ## Instructions:

 ![instructions image](https://raw.githubusercontent.com/santiontanon/microrts/master/help.png)